30 grams of the finest quality Crushed Black Pepper.

 Black pepper (Piper nigrum) is a flowering vine in the family Piperaceae cultivated for its fruit which is usually dried and used as a spice and seasoning.
 The fruit known as a peppercorn when dried is a small drupe approximately five millimetres in diameter dark red when fully mature containing a single seed.
 Peppercorns and the powdered pepper derived from grinding them may be described as black pepper white pepper green pepper and very often simply pepper.

-Dried ground pepper is one of the most common spices in European cuisine and its descendants having been known and prized since antiquity for both its flavor and its use as a medicine.
+Dried ground pepper is one of the most common spices in European cuisine and its descendants having been known and prized since antiquity for both its flavour and its use as a medicine.
 The spiciness of black pepper is due to the chemical piperine.
 It may be found on nearly every dinner table in some parts of the world often alongside table salt.

 Pepper has been used as a spice in India since prehistoric times.
 Pepper is native to India and has been known to Indian cooking since at least 2000 BC.
 Peppercorns were a much prized trade good often referred to as “black gold” and used as a form of commodity money.
 The term “peppercorn rent” still exists today.